 - speech changes: decreased volume, slow and monotonous speech with increased pauses, delayed verbal responses

 - reduced mobility in trunk and proximal limbs (upper legs and arms)

 This has always been a pretty significant element in my own illness, and is currently what’s most disabling.
 So why am I so slow?

 Science doesn’t really know.

 Dopamine appears to be the major neurotransmitter involved, although norepinephrine and GABA may play a role as well.
 Serotonin may also play a role in the cognitive aspect.
 The dopamine factor is likely why taking a stimulant (dextroamphetamine) is helpful for my PMR.

 Structural changes in the basal ganglia are thought to play a role.
-It’s an area of the brain that has a number of functions, including being involved in movement.
+The basal ganglia region of the brain has a number of functions, including involvement in motor activity.
 Changes in dopamine receptors in the basal ganglia are thought to be the cause of tardive dyskinesia from antipsychotics.
-Parkinson’s disease affects this same region, and it’s been suggested that there could be some form of shared underlying pathology.
+Parkinson’s disease affects this same region, and it’s been suggested that there could be some form of shared underlying pathology with depression.